ivanhanigan/whocc-cchia-draft-website/values.md

 ### Our vision

-The Centre seeks to to acknowledge climate change as a major human health risk and to empower scientific-oriented decision-making for sustainable transitions.
+The Centre seeks to address climate change as a major human health risk and to empower scientific-oriented decision-making for sustainable transitions.

 ### Our mission